ROBIN

 JANSSENS

-I started in my early life with a passion for creating and solving technical challenges.
-During high school I studied Electricity, Electronics, and Industrial ICT.
-Afterwards, I continued persuing a university degree in Applied Engineering Electronics-ICT at the Univerity of Antwerp.
+From an early age, I have been driven by a passion for tackling and solving technical challenges.
+In high school, I immersed myself in Electricity, Electronics, and Industrial ICT, laying a foundation that inspired me to pursue a degree in Applied Engineering Electronics-ICT at the University of Antwerp.

-Are you looking to elevate your scientific or technological project to the next level?
+If you're looking to take your scientific or technological project to the next level, let's connect!

 PORTFOLIO